 - Query parameter routing

-- Weighted routing (canary deployments)
+- Weighted routing for canary releases

 Security